jfrog/frogbot/README.md

     # JF_ACCESS_TOKEN: $JF_ACCESS_TOKEN

     # [Optional, default: "."]
-    # Relative path in the repository to the project
+    # Relative path to the project in the git repository
     # JF_WORKING_DIR: path/to/project/dir

     # [Optional]